Aelxnadre72/timetable/readme.md

 * Displaying the chosen event information.
 * Deleting an event from the view and the user object.
 * Connect the 7 listviews to achieve a specific functionality.
 * Displays week 53 of a year and week 53 of the start of the next year in the same timetable (week 53).
-Handles add/delete/display events correctly from these two timetables with assistance from [RemoteUserAccess.java] (timetable\fxui\src\main\java\timetable\ui\RemoteUserAccess.javav).
+Handles add/delete/display events correctly from these two timetables with assistance from [RemoteUserAccess.java](timetable\fxui\src\main\java\timetable\ui\RemoteUserAccess.javav).

 ## fxml
 In [App.fxml](timetable/fxui/src/main/resources/timetable/ui/App.fxml) the GUI for the timetable is implemented.
 The timetable is made with a pane and ListView for each coloumn.
 The first coloumn represents the hours of the day and the rest of them represents the days of the week.
 It also have buttons for each week of the year and it's contained in a scrollpane to save space.
 The scrollpain shows 52 or 53 week-buttons depending on the chosen year.